redpanda-data/connect/resources/docs/multipart.md

     socket_type: PUSH
 ```

-Where the `blob_to_multi` processor is only applied to Kafka, but the
+Where the `unarchive` processor is only applied to Kafka, but the `bounds_check`
-`bounds_check` is correctly applied to all inputs.
+is correctly applied to all inputs.

 Solved.